City Plans with Elevations (PDF)

 The design from April 2017 depicts a large stairway on the north side of the proposed deck.

 A pedestrian "fly-over" bridge connects to the surface of the deck.
 Traffic from Confederate Ave goes down three levels through a tunnel to the lower level of the deck.

 The stairway and tunnel below would block east-west bike access to the park from Confederate Ave.

 The stairway would also prevent bikes and strollers from connecting to the upper level of the deck without crossing at the busy entrance corner of Boulevard and Confederate.

 Twenty-one healthy trees would be cut down on Boulevard to add a wider sidewalk.

 Eight large trees would be removed at the Summer Shade Festival main performance seating area to make way for the large stairway.

 Dozens of trees would be removed to provide space for temporary dirt strorage on the north side of the deck.

-A bandstand on top of the parking deck will entertain 7,000+ attendees.
-The adjacent "Bowl" performance space will be filled with dirt, a stairway and exposed tunnel garage openings will be added facing Boulevard and the lake.
-Bike connectivity to Grant Park will be blocked and strollers will be unable to access the park from Confederate Avenue without using an elevator.
+A bandstand on top of the parking deck would have the capacity to entertain 7,000+ seated attendees.
+The adjacent "Bowl" performance space would have been graded following dirt storage.
+A stairway and exposed tunnel garage openings would have been added facing Boulevard and the lake.
+Bike connectivity to Grant Park would have been blocked and strollers would have been unable to access the park from Confederate Avenue without using an elevator.